Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of curves

-Conversely, if $(C, x_1,\ldots, x_n)$ is given, the abelian $G$-cover $p\colon \tilde{C} \to C$ can be reconstructed up to a $G$-equivariant isomorphism from the set of data that appear in \eqref{compa}.
-We summarize the above discussion in the following proposition.
+Pardini proves in \cite[Theorem 2.1]{pardini} that conversely, if $(C, x_1,\ldots, x_n)$ is given, the abelian $G$-cover $p\colon \tilde{C} \to C$ can be reconstructed up to a $G$-equivariant isomorphism from the set of data that appear in \eqref{compa}.
+That such a reconstruction is possible in the relative case over a scheme follows from the more general recent result \cite[Theorem 4.40]{tonini} by Tonini.

-\begin{proposition} (\cite[Theorem 2.1]{pardini}) The moduli stack \eqref{modulistack} is isomorphic to the moduli stack of objects Here $(C, x_1, \ldots, x_n)$ is a smooth $n$-pointed curve of genus $h$, the $L_{\chi}$ are line bundles on $C$, the $\phi_{\chi_1, \chi_2}$ are isomorphisms of line bundles and the data satisfy relations \eqref{compa}.
+\begin{proposition} The moduli stack \eqref{modulistack} is isomorphic to the moduli stack of objects Here $(C, x_1, \ldots, x_n)$ is a smooth $n$-pointed curve of genus $h$, the $L_{\chi}$ are line bundles on $C$, the $\phi_{\chi_1, \chi_2}$ are isomorphisms of line bundles and the data satisfy relations \eqref{compa}.
 The morphisms are morphisms of pointed curves that admit lifts at the level of line bundles, such that the lifts are compatible with the constraints \eqref{compa} (see Remark \ref{stackyremark2}). \end{proposition}

 \begin{remark} Here is a more explicit description of the morphisms of the second moduli stack mentioned in Proposition \ref{equivalentdesc} (see also Remark \ref{stackyremark}).
 Let $(C, x_i, L_{\chi},\phi_{\chi_1, \chi_2})$ and $({C}', {x}_i', {L}_{\chi}', {\phi}'_{\chi_1, \chi_2})$ be two objects.
 Then a morphism is a morphism of pointed curves $\sigma \colon (C, x_i)\to ({C}', {x}'_i)$, such that for all $\chi \in G^{\vee}$, there exists $\tau_{\chi} \colon \sigma^*{L'}\to L$ that makes the following diagram commute: